 Fear is a performance killer.
 Fear tells us we’re not good enough.
 Even confidence is shattered by fear.
 Only courage can stand up to it.
 Courage gets us moving forward in spite of fear.

 But fear has a secret.
 It needs idleness.
-The mountain climber only feels fear when they stop climbing.
+Mountain climbers only feel fear when they stop climbing.
 Excitement, engagement, and flow are in the climb—in the active pursuit.
 Growth is in the climb.
 Fulfillment is in the climb.
 Fear is in idleness, so … keep climbing.

 Play it safe or follow our heart (and choose the path that excites us).
 It’s a choice we all inevitably face.
 Think about how you’ll feel when you’re 80 years old.
 On your 80th birthday, when you’re too old to climb, how will you feel about playing it safe today?
 Is playing it safe really better than the alternative?